CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 ## Current Snapshot

-- Tier 0 is not cleared.
-The current remote CI run `35598132452` is red on the validation baseline because `test_concurrent_service_initialization_keeps_ml_imports_lazy` failed after `131` passing backend tests; see the subordinate [validation campaign ledger](validation_campaign_ledger.md).
-- The same lazy-import test passed ten consecutive times on Windows and the complete local backend unit suite passed (`132 passed`).
-S01 source startup, S02 rendered startup-gate recovery, and S03 local static/client gates passed within their recorded Windows scope.
+- Tier 0 is cleared through S00–S03 on revision
+  `3f180d229278aff379358a9f8d3eddf3b07dee5c`.
+Hosted CI run `35748390899`
+  passed every workflow stage, including `135` backend unit tests, Ruff, Pyright, the PostgreSQL contract, retained API E2E, client build/server checks, lint, and `36` client unit tests; see the [validation campaign ledger](validation_campaign_ledger.md) and [2026-09-22 Tier 0 summary](../QA/validation_campaign/tier-0/summary-20260922.md).
+- The hosted diagnostic run exposed a test precondition: on a clean runner, the service factories queried `application_settings` before the subprocess had initialized its database.
+The regression now uses an isolated SQLite resources directory and runs migrations before concurrent service creation;
+  it retains ten fresh-process repetitions and all lazy-ML assertions.
+No production code change was needed.
+- The named test and complete backend unit suite passed locally on Windows (`135 passed` in the suite).
+S01 source startup and S02 rendered readiness were rechecked from committed code/test SHA `3f180d2`; the launcher started both services and the manually opened in-app browser showed the ready workspace, although Windows denied the launcher's automatic browser-open step.
+Hosted CI on that SHA reran backend startup/API tests, built-server checks, and S03 static/client gates; it did not run the Windows launcher or rendered startup-browser flow.
 - On 2026-09-22, the changed launcher and built-frontend path passed local Windows checks: `run_tests.bat` completed with 149 Python tests passed and one skipped, client unit/E2E slices passed, the explicit production rebuild